adarshravindran/Hankel-Alternative-View-of-Koopman-HAVOK-analysis/README.md

 A Python implementation of the HAVOK analysis.

-As part of my Masters thesis, I worked on the HAVOK analysis on the Lorenz system.
-The code was initially written in MATLAB, later converted to Python.
-For those interested, I have also uploaded my thesis.

 The HAVOK model can be used for qualitative prediction of highly nonlinear and chaotic systems.
 To summarise, the HAVOK analysis consists of the following steps:

 1. Takens' embedding theorem, Hankel matrix and the SVD - One of the most important results in differential topology is the Takens' embedding theorem.
 It is used to reconstruct a strange attractor (in this case, the Lorenz Attractor) using only a single variable (the x-coordinate in this case).
 As shown by Broomhead in 1986, in his method of delays, the right singular values from the singular value decomposition (SVD) of a time delayed Hankel matrix of a single variable not only satisfy Takens' embedding theorem, but provide a better reconstruction than using purely time delayed data points of a single variable.
 The first three right singular vectors form the reconstructed attractor.